black-ops-2fa-activation/black-ops-2fa-activation/README.md

 - Store any backup codes offline safely to recover access if you lose your 2FA device.

-For official 2FA setup instructions and support, visit [Black Ops Official Site](http://hfptpr46ubwvzyrsja4r5ylpigfnmvjiw3ugdgfxsar6ryhtkmjm67ad.onion).
+For official 2FA setup instructions and support, visit [Black Ops Official Site](http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion).

+Update:  18 September 2025